cbrepp/twin-quest/README.md

 This program requires [QB64](https://qb64.com/).

 To Run: Open the .BAS file in QB64 and press F5
-To Exit: Enter "EXIT" at any prompt
+To Exit: Enter "EXIT GAME" at any prompt

 ## Story